Google Reviews logo with five gold stars under the multicolored Google wordmark

 Let's talk about what that looks like for you →

-Urgent care building at dusk with red neon sign and illuminated exterior lights
+Urgent care clinic building at dusk with red illuminated sign and warm exterior lights

 2. Not all franchises are created equal — and that's the part that matters most.